hansvanlin/Marstek-venus-A/README.md

 \
 (How to use Node-red: https://nodered.org )\
 \
-Simple UI to control the schedule modes (modbus schedule registers 43100-43104) without diging deep into marstek app to toggle the options.
+Simple UI to control the schedule modes (modbus schedule registers 43100-43104) without digging deep into marstek app to toggle the options.

 <img width="577" height="1805" alt="Screenshot_20260530_224551_Gallery" src="https://github.com/user-attachments/assets/a4b45200-8de4-4cd4-a87b-0fdbe3b85251" />